Bit-Quill/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 If you are using the read-write splitting plugin against a cluster that is not hosted on RDS or Aurora, the plugin will not be able to automatically acquire the cluster topology.
 Instead, you must supply the topology information in the connection string as a comma-delimited list of multiple instance URLs.
 The first instance in the list must be the writer instance:

+// change this protocol to jdbc:aws-wrapper:mysql (check unit tests)
 ```
 String connectionUrl = "jdbc:mysql:aws://writer-instance-1.com,reader-instance-1.com,reader-instance-2.com/database-name"
 ```